 Fill my stocking

-I can’t wait for the 25th of December.
-I’ve already written to Father Christmas stating that I have been a good girl all year – I’ve paid my MasterCard on time and brought joy to many a client.
-That means I’m entitled to a sparkly something-or-other from Selfridges or an 80ml bottle of Lady Million by Paco Rabanne; I also fancy some silk stockings to put on my mantelpiece on Christmas Eve.
+I’m looking forward to the 25th of December.
+I’ve already written to Father Christmas, stating that I’ve been a good girl all year.
+I’ve paid my MasterCard on time and brought joy to many clients.
+That I’m entitled to a sparkly something-or-other from Selfridges or an 80ml bottle of Lady Million by Paco Rabanne; I also fancy some silk stockings to put on my mantelpiece on Christmas Eve.

 Speaking of which…

 So, this early December date is booked for tonight.
 We are meeting at The London Eye for mulled wine and mince pies in our private capsule.
-As the wheel climbs for thirty minutes, hopefully, we’ll have a clear night with the whole of the City stretched below us.
-With the South bank, Westminster, so close, George has booked us into Brassiere Joel, a French Brasserie restaurant near the Houses of Parliament and National Theatre.
-As you may have guessed, there’s a £75 set Christmas menu to enjoy, although I don’t know what’s on it!
+As the wheel climbs for thirty minutes, hopefully we’ll have a clear night with the whole of the City stretched below us.
+With the South Bank, Westminster, so close, George has booked us into Brasserie Joel, a French Brasserie restaurant near the Houses of Parliament and the National Theatre.
+As you may have guessed, there’s a £75 set Christmas menu to enjoy, although I’m not sure what’s on it.

 George brings out the little kid in me.
 I love Christmas, but he likes to make it unique, and his enthusiasm is infectious.
-I almost get to the point where I wish I could see more of George rather than just as my own personal Santa Claus.
-The only thing I get slightly weirded out by is his obsession with growing his beard until the grey shows through.
-However, if he doesn’t buy a red velvet suit, we’ll be OK.
+I almost get to the point where I wish I could see more of George, rather than just as my own personal Santa Claus.
+The only thing that slightly weirds me out is his obsession with growing his beard until the grey shows through.
+However, doesn’t buying a red velvet cake mean we’ll be okay?